-The school site encompasses 6.8 acres.
-The buildings have numerous hallways and P.E. fields are located on the southwest side of the campus, with basketball and volleyball courts on the southeast.
-The west field contains a football field and baseball diamonds.
-Upland Junior High School is completely enclosed by a fence with gates that are kept locked during school hours.
-There are four classroom buildings.
-Other ancillary rooms include offices, staff workrooms, restrooms, library, gymnasium, boys' and girls' locker rooms, and a Multi-Purpose Room.
+The school site encompasses 15,840 square feet.
+The buildings have numerous hallways and P.E. fields are located on the south side of campus, with basketball and volleyball courts on the south side of campus.
+The south field contains a football field, a baseball diamond, a farm for growing vegetables, and live chickens and pigs.
+Hillside High School is completely enclosed by a fence with gates that are kept unlocked during school hours.
+There are fourteen classroom buildings.
+Other ancillary rooms include offices, staff workrooms, restrooms, and Multi-Purpose room.

-During the school day, staff members, and administrators provide campus supervision.
+During the day, staff members, and administrators provide campus supervision.
 Identified problem areas receive increased supervision to reduce discipline, crime, or other school safety concerns.

-It is the practice of Upland Junior High School to remove all graffiti from school property before pupils arrive to begin their school day.
-Other acts of vandalism are addressed promptly by our custodial team and the district office.
+It is practice at Hillside High School to remove all graffiti from school property before pupils arrive to begin their school day.
+Other acts of vandalism are addressed promptly.